- Schistosomiasis is an acute and chronic disease caused by parasitic worms.

 - Schistosomiasis control focuses on reducing disease through periodic, large-scale population treatment with praziquantel; a more comprehensive approach including potable water, adequate sanitation and snail control would also reduce transmission.

-- At least 261 million people required preventive treatment for schistosomiasis in 2013.
+- Estimates show that at least 258 million people required preventive treatment for schistosomiasis in 2014.

-- More than 40 million people were treated for schistosomiasis in 2013.
+- More than 61.6 million people were reported to have been treated for schistosomiasis in 2014.

 Schistosomiasis is an acute and chronic parasitic disease caused by blood flukes (trematode worms) of the genus Schistosoma.
-At least 261 million people required preventive treatment in 2013.
+Estimates show that at least 258 million people required preventive treatment in 2014.
 Preventive treatment, which should be repeated over a number of years, will reduce and prevent morbidity.
 Schistosomiasis transmission has been reported from 78 countries.
 However, preventive chemotherapy for schistosomiasis, where people and communities are targeted for large scale treatment, is only required in 52 endemic countries with moderate to high transmission.

 Transmission occurs when people suffering from schistosomiasis contaminate freshwater sources with their excreta containing parasite eggs which hatch in water.